 - Written by Chris Cotter

 Who speaks more, men or women?
-Most people wouldn't hesitate to say that women speak more.
-There are many jokes about how much, and what, women talk about.
-But research which some may find surprising indicates that both men and women speak more or less equally.
+Most wouldn't hesitate to answer that women have a greater gift of gab.
+Jokes abound, and comedians have made careers out of just how much women talk.
+But research some may find surprising indicates that both men and women speak more or less equally.

-The current idea that women are chatterboxes just isn't true.
-In addition, men only speak when they have something important to say also isn't true.
-Both ideas probably come from cultural and political discrimination against women.
-But the study explains that men gossip just as much as women.
-Men and women also talk equally about unimportant topics.
+The prevailing idea that women are chatterboxes, while men only speak when they have something important to say, likely comes down to cultural and political sexism.
+But the study does offer a few comments on what the genders talk about.
+For example, men gossip just as much as women.
+Another stereotyped smashed in the study is that women mostly talk about trivial matters.
+They don't, or at least no less than men do.
 But women actually talk more about relationships.

-A psychologist at Yale University has a somewhat different opinion.
-She suggests that the idea about men and women probably come from arguments between the genders.
-Unfortunately, the study doesn't know how speaking patterns change in an argument.
-But other studies have supported the stereotype that guys become quiet and women talk more in an emotional conflict.
+An expert in the field of gender studies has a slightly different opinion.
+She doesn't disagree with the study, but suggests that these assumptions could have originated when men and women argue.
+Unfortunately, the study can't shed any light on how speaking patterns change in an argument.
+But other studies have lent credence to the idea that guys get quiet and women talk more during an emotional conflict.

 Preview some of the lesson material: